get started today

 • Mild pain and swelling at the injection site

-As with any medication, there are some more serious risks associated with taking Semaglutide.
-Potential complications from taking Semaglutide include:
+As with any medication, there are some more serious risks associated with taking semaglutide.
+Potential complications from taking semaglutide include:

 • Pancreatitis or inflammation of the pancreas